-S.NO QUESTIONS OPTION 1 OPTION 2 OPTION 3 OPTION 4 KEY 1 are genealogical charts which Graphs Pedigree and · · pie chart Pedigree and are used to present the data 1 lineal chart chart lineal chart A is a finite set of one or more nodes, with one 2 root node and remaining form the disjoint sets tree graph list set tree forming the subtrees.
-3 A is a graph without any cycle. tree path set list tree 4 In binary trees there is no node with a degree greater than zero one two three two 5 Which of this is true for a binary tree.
-It may be empty The degree of all nodes must be <=2 It contains a root node All the above All the above 6 The Number of subtrees of a node is called its leaf terminal children degree degree 7 Nodes that have degree zero are called end node leaf nodes subtree root node leaf nodes 8 A binary tree with all its left branches supressed is called a balanced tree left sub tree full binary tree right skewed tree right skewed tree 9 All node except the leaf nodes are called terminal node percent node non terminal children node non terminal 10 The roots of the subtrees of a node X, are the of X. Parent Children Sibling sub tree Children 11 X is a root then X is the of its children. sub tree Parent Sibilings subordinate Parent
+р Data Str ART-A (Online F) uctures xamination) - , S.NO OUESTIONS OPTION 1 OPTION 2 OPTION 3 OPTION 4 KEY 1 are genealogical charts which Graphs Pedigree and Line , bar pie chart Pedigree and are used to present the data lineal chart chart lineal chart 2 A is a finite set of one or more nodes, with one root node and remaining form the disjoint sets forming the subtrees. tree graph list set tree 3 A is a graph without any cycle. tree path set list tree 4 In binary trees there is no node with a degree greater than zero one two three two 5 Which of this is true for a binary tree.
+It may be empty The degree of all nodes must be <=2 It contains a root node All the above All the above 6 The Number of subtrees of a node is called its leaf terminal children degree degree 7 Nodes that have degree zero are called end node leaf nodes subtree root node leaf nodes 8 A binary tree with all its left branches supressed is called a balanced tree left sub tree full binary tree right skewed tree right skewed tree 9 All node except the leaf nodes are called terminal node percent node non terminal children node non terminal 10 The roots of the subtrees of a node X, are the Parent Children Sibling sub tree Children sub tree of its children.

 12 The children of the same parent are called sibiling leaf child subtree sibiling 13 of a node are all the nodes along the path form the root to that node.
-Degree sub tree Ancestors parent Ancestors 14 The of a tree is defined to be a maximum level of any node in the tree. weight length breath height height 15 A is a set of $n \ge 0$ disjoint trees Group forest Branch sub tree forest 16 A tree with any node having at most two branches is called a branched tree sub tree binary tree forest binary tree 17 Aof depth k is a binary tree of depth k having 2 K -1 nodes. full binary tree half binary tree sub tree n branch tree full binary tree 18 Data structure represents the hierarchical relationships between individual data item is Root Node Tree Address Tree 19 Node at the highest level of the tree is known as Child Root Sibiling Parent Root 20 The root of the tree is theof all nodes in the tree.
+Degree sub tree Ancestors parent Ancestors 14 Theof a tree is defined to be a maximum level of any node in the tree. weight length breath height height 15 A is a set of $n \ge 0$ disjoint trees Group forest Branch sub tree forest 16 A tree with any node having at most two branches is called a branched tree sub tree binary tree forest binary tree 17 A of depth k is a binary tree of depth k having 2^{K} -1 nodes. full binary tree half binary tree sub tree n branch tree full binary tree 18 Data structure represents the hierarchical relationships between individual data item is known as Root Node Tree Address Tree 19 Node at the highest level of the tree is known as Child Root Sibiling Parent Root 20 The root of the tree is theof all nodes in the tree.
 Child Parent Ancestor Head Ancestor 21 is a subset of a tree that is itself a tree.
 Branch Root Leaf Subtree Subtree 22 A node with no children is called Root Node Branch Leaf Node Null tree Leaf Node 23 In a tree structure a link between parent and child is called Branch Root Leaf Subtree Branch 24 Height - balanced trees are also referred as astrees.
 AVL trees Binary Trees Subtree Branch Tree AVL trees 25 Visiting each node in a tree exactly once is called searching travering walk through path travering 26 Intraversal ,the current node is visited before the subtrees.
 PreOrder PostOrder Inorder End Order PreOrder 27 Intraversal ,the node is visited between the subtrees.
 PreOrder PostOrder Inorder End Order Inorder 28 Intraversal ,the node is visited after the subtrees.
 PreOrder PostOrder Inorder End Order PostOrder